learnpack/docs/quickstart-learners.md

 > 🛟 Skip this section if you want to run locally on your computer

-For this explanation we picked the [Looping with Javascript](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial) tutorial.
+For this explanation, we picked the [Looping with Javascript](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial) tutorial.

 ### Opening on Github Codespaces